Bookmark our quick guide on how to make granola, so that you can easily turn out a stellar batch with almost anything in your pantry.

 Amount: ¾ – 1 tsp

-Amount: Approximately a ½ cup, give or take, depending on how sweet you like it. *Note: The amount of sweetener you use will decrease significantly if you are making savoury granola.
+Amount: Approximately a ½ -¾ cup, depending on how sweet you like it. *Note: The amount of sweetener you use will decrease significantly if you’re making savoury granola.
+Start with 1 tablespoon of sweetener and adjust as needed.

 Unsweetened (ish): In place of traditional sweetener, you can sub in unsweetened fruit puree for a portion of the sweetener.
 E.g., Applesauce, pear puree, banana puree, and the like.